 This project is a partnership among provincial governments, First Nations, universities, and subject matter experts and made possible through funding from the Provinces of British Columbia and Alberta.
 Idaho Fish and Game also paid for South Selkirk (SSE) caribou surveys.

 Learn more at: https://cmu.abmi.ca/

 REGIONAL DISTRICT OF BULKLEY-NECHAKO STAFF REPORT

-- TO: Chair Thiessen and Committee of the Whole - FROM: Jason Llewellyn, Director of Planning
+FROM: Jason Llewellyn, Director of Planning